High-Multiplicity Election Problems: Adapting Approaches

 We have two problems in the high-multiplicity case.
 The first is that we cannot in polynomial time brute-force over all possible values of $j$, since $k'$ is not polynomially bounded.
 The second problem is that we don't have the time to add voters one at the time.
 The second problem can of course easily be fixed by, for each candidate $a$, adding as many voters with $a$ in second place as possible all at once: If $s_a$ is the initial score of $a$ and $\mbox{\it fs}_p$ is the final score of $p$ (note that $\mbox{\it fs}_p = s_p + j \alpha$), we can add at most $\lfloor (\mbox{\it fs}_p - s_a)/\beta \rfloor$ voters with $a$ second.

-To handle the first problem, note that we can formulate the problem as an integer linear program with one variable ($j$), namely, there is a $j$, $0 \leq j \leq k'$ such that
+To handle the first problem, note that we can formulate the problem as an integer linear program with one variable ($j$), namely there is a $j$, $0 \leq j \leq k'$, such that

 where $v_a$ is the number of voters in $V_1$ that rank $a$ second.\footnote{Notice that the ILP above checks that if we add the maximum number of voters such that the score of each of the non-$p$ candidates is at most $s_p + j\alpha$, then we have added at least $j$ voters.
-This implies that we can add $j$ voters in such a way that $p$ is still a winner.} This integer linear program can be solved in polynomial time by Lenstra~\cite{len:j:integer-fixed}.
+This implies that we can add $j$ voters in such a way that $p$ is still a winner.} This integer linear program can be solved in polynomial time by Lenstra~\cite{len:j:integer-fixed}.\footnote{Note that the ``$\min$'s'' here are not independent of each other.
+We can first sort the candidates so that when we look at the successive ``$\min$'' values, these will always be the right-hand side for the first part and then the left-hand side for the rest of the sequence.
+This gives an ``OR'' of $\|C\|$ ILPs with a fixed number of variables.
+Also, note that we don't really need an ILP approach in this case, but we will need that for the second case.}

-It remains to show that the second case, where $p$ can be made a winner in a way that does not leave $\ell$ different votes in $V_1$ unused can be determined in polynomial time in the high-multiplicity case.
+It remains to show that the second case, where $p$ can be made a winner in a way that does not leave $\ell$ different votes in $V_1$ unused, can be determined in polynomial time in the high-multiplicity case.

 For the standard case, in Hemaspaandra, Hemaspaandra, and Schnoor~\shortcite{hem-hem-sch:c:dichotomy-one} this case is handled by brute-forcing over all sets $S$ of at most $\ell - 1$ candidates who are ranked second by unused $V_1$ voters, and then brute-forcing over all possible sets of unused $V_1$ voters consistent with $S$.
 We can describe a set of voters consistent with $S$ as a function $u: S \rightarrow \{1, \ldots, \|V_1\|\}$ such that $u(c)$ is the number of unused $V_1$ voters that rank $c$ second.
 We can brute-force over all such functions $u$ in polynomial time.
 This way, we loop over all possible sets of unused $V_1$ voters, and so we also loop over all possible sets of added $V_1$ voters.
 After adding the $V_1$ voters, we need to see if $p$ can be made a winner by adding $V_2$ voters.
 This can be done in a similar way as adding the $V_1$ voters in the first case above.